jkon1513/ASE2018/docs/proposalrough.md

   conditions of satisfaction are that LionGPS will give me a route from my current location to the building of my choice.

+  Testing plan: To navigate to a class building, a user will need to select the building.
+This can be accomplished by typing into a search bar, or tapping a link for the building from recent searches, or tapping a link from the users list of classes.
+Expected results for success are when a user taps the link a pin is dropped on Google Maps so the user can see its location and ask for directions from current location.
+Expected results for failure will be when the user clicks the building link, but the maps page does not open, or it opens and a pin is dropped in the wrong location, there is no option to get directions, or if the app crashes.

 * As a student, I want to see a "recent search" section so I will not have to search for the same building multiple times.
 My conditions of satisfaction are that there is a section of the app showing my 10 most recent searches.

+  Testing plan: To see the recent search section, the user should just open the app.
+Expected results for success are that the student sees recent searches upon opening the app.
+Expected results for failure are if a user does not see recent searches, the searches are for the wrong buildings, or if the app crashes.

 * As a student, I want to see an overlay of where their classes reside atop a map of the Columbia campus, so I can have a handy visual reference of where all my classes and seminars reside.

+Testing plan: To see an overlay of a students classes, they will open the app and see a "Class Map" link on the home screen of the app.
+They will then tap the "Class Map" link which should load a map with pins dropped on all the users buildings.
+Expected results for success are that a map with the correct buildings pinned appears on the screen.
+Expected results for failure are when a user taps the "Class Map" link and nothing happens, a map loads of the Columbia campus, but no pins are dropped, or a class map loads and the pins are in the wrong location, or if the app crashes.

 * As a student, I want to be able to use  the colloquial name of a Columbia building - or the SSOL building code - when finding directions, to avoid having to type the full address of a location on campus.